Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue3_vegetation_melting_artifacts.md

-# Issue 3 – “Melting” / Swirled Canopy Artifacts (M3M, P1, Altum PT)
+## Issue 3 – “Melting” / Swirled Canopy Artifacts

 This document explains the **“melting” or swirled vegetation artifacts** that appear in orthomosaics built from DJI Mavic 3M, DJI P1, and Micasense Altum PT data, especially in forest environments.